spirrobe/dolueg2page/README.md

 4. the windfield forecast centered on based created via https://embed.windy.com/.
 Adjust the URL in the file according to your needs
 5. About us and the lab, including contact info, explanation of navigation and purpose of the page.
 Change as needed

+Except for the first table with measurement values, no scheduled task have to be implemented.
+For the table see the specific repository at <!--[overview](https://github.com/spirrobe/dolueg2overview)-->

-## Setting up the control
+## Setting up the control of data flow
 The control of the dataflow relies on a python script creating the needed table from a calibration file.
-See the relevant article in BAMS for more details.
+As these are specific to our solution for data processing/storage, change is likely needed.
 The webserver includes any php file in the "projects/control" folder.
 The format within each file is very simple and contains a table with one header (creation time of file), seven columns and as many rows as calibration files have been set to be combined in one control file.
 The columns are from left to right:

 1. Name of station
 2. The last time the datafile has been modified